endorama/devenv/README.md

 If the profile has `ssh` credentials available and use a custom ssh config file or ssh known hosts file, a `ssh` and `scp` wrappers will be created to customize this configurations.

+### envs

+The most common scenario in different profiles are different environment variables.

+Cloud provider credentials for examples.

+Add vars to this file as you where adding them to `/etc/environment`, they will all be loaded for the specific profile.

 ### ssh